donovankeith/whaddya/README.md

     - [ ] Check-in with a friend you haven't seen in a while.
 - [ ] Equal # of male/female icons.
 - [ ] Move to a BitBucket private Repo
+- [ ] Celebratory sound once you've chosen.
+Reiteration of choice, then countdown before going to linked site?

 ## Known Issues